andreagrisafi/SALTED/example/water_monomer_AIMS/README.rst

 and
 :code:`source YOUR_TENSOAP_DIRECTORY/env.sh`

-Ensure that the file $SALTEDPATH/basis.py contains an entry corresponding to the dfbasis you wish to use
+Ensure that the file $SALTEDPATH/basis.py contains an entry corresponding to the dfbasis you wish to use.
+Python scripts which can be run in parallel are indicated in this README; however, by setting inp.parallel=False, every SALTED script can be run serially.

 #-------------------------------------------------------------------------------
 # GENERATE TRAINING DATA USING AIMS